alkcxy/bibliogo/README.md

 * How to run the test suite

-Currently, the only reliable tests are for the controllers and the loan model:
+Currently, the only reliable tests are for the controllers models:

-`docker compose exec -e RAILS_ENV=test -e PARALLEL_WORKERS=1 bibliogo rails test test/controllers`

-`docker compose exec -e RAILS_ENV=test -e PARALLEL_WORKERS=1 bibliogo rails test test/models`
+`docker compose exec -e RAILS_ENV=test -e PARALLEL_WORKERS=1 bibliogo rails test`

-* Services (job queues, cache servers, search engines, etc.)
+I'm still struggling for making the system tests work out

 * Deployment instructions